Numigi/odoo-sale-addons/website_sale_request_price/README.rst

 Website Sale Request Price
 ==========================
-- This module add option to hide the price of product when it rich a threshold and allow user to request for price through email
+- This module adds an option to hide the price of product when it reaches a threshold and allow the user to request for price through email
 - The requesting price action creates a Lead in backend

 Module flow
 -----------

 - I go to the configuration of the Website.
-I find new checkbox, if I press it, three new configuration options will show.
+I find a new checkbox, if I press it, three new configuration options will show.

-1. The first option allows me to define a price at from which the price will not be displayed on the website.
+1. The first option allows me to define a price at which the price will not be displayed on the website.
-2. The second option allows me to choose the email template that will be used to send a quote confirmation email to the client.
+2. The second option allows me to choose the email template used to send a quote confirmation email to the client.
-3. The third option allows me to choose the sales team that will be used to create pipeline/lead in the backend.
+3. The third option allows me to select the sales team used to create a pipeline/lead in the backend.

 .. image:: static/description/website_sale_request_price_config.png

 - As a logged in or non logged in user, I will in the shop.
-I see the price of the item that less than threshold is hidden.
+I see the price of the item that less than the threshold is hidden.

 .. image:: static/description/website_sale_request_price_products_item.png